salvalcantara/pid-tuning-bda58/src/pages/index.md

           There is no shortage of analytics tools for marketing campaigns — email platforms, data centers, campaign dashboards and app attribution...
 How to choose the right tools that will work for you.
+      - content: |
+          ### Generalized IMC design and H2 approach

+          There is no shortage of analytics tools for marketing campaigns — email platforms, data centers, campaign dashboards and app attribution...
+How to choose the right tools that will work for you.
+      - content: |
+          ### Generalized IMC design and H2 approach

+          There is no shortage of analytics tools for marketing campaigns — email platforms, data centers, campaign dashboards and app attribution...
+How to choose the right tools that will work for you.
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: small